-- i.
-Support the development of policy that meets the needs of communities they represent.
+- represent.
 This involves councillors engaging with local communities to build a detailed picture of community risk by, for example, understanding and mapping vulnerabilities.
 This local intelligence can then be combined with risk analysis work being undertaken centrally by emergency planning professionals to build a really rich community risk profile, which can then inform subsequent civil resilience policy decisions and associated planning activity.
-In order to exert influence in this way, Ward councillors will need to engage with members of the emergency planning teams in their local authorities, as well as the Cabinet member with portfolio responsibility for civil resilience preparedness. - ii.
-Secure assurance that plans to manage major emergencies and other significant crises that could impact upon the communities they represent are comprehensive, robust and subject to testing and periodic review.
+In order to exert influence in this way, Ward councillors will need to engage with members of the emergency planning teams in their local authorities, as well as the Cabinet member with portfolio responsibility for civil resilience preparedness. - crises that could impact upon the communities they represent are comprehensive, robust and subject to testing and periodic review.
 This aspect of a Ward councillor's role can be achieved by requesting and reviewing information available via the local authority's website, intranet and emergency planning team.
-Alternatively, it might involve them engaging in formal scrutiny of a local authority's preparedness, as a scrutiny committee member.
+Alternatively, it might involve them engaging informal scrutiny of a local authority's preparedness, as a scrutiny committee member.
 In this regard, Scrutiny committee members should periodically examine the performance that their authority is achieving against the Resilience Standards for London.
 The Local Government Association has also prepared a set of questions that local Ward councillors and scrutiny committee members may wish to ask, when seeking assurance in connection with emergency preparedness (see Appendix 3 of A councillor's guide to civil emergencies).